You & Your Rescue Cat

 Are you thinking of adopting a cat from a shelter or have you already adopted a cat from a shelter?
 Then this course is for you!
 Your rescue cat will have very specific needs when coming into her forever home – this course will equip you to better deal with any behavioural issues and make sure that she adjusts quickly and happily to her new environment.

-This introductory course is designed to be informative for new or existing cat owners, however it is primarily designed for anyone who is thinking of adopting a new kitten or adult cat of any age or type, from an animal welfare centre.
+This course is primarily designed for anyone who is thinking of adopting a new kitten or adult cat of any age or type, from an animal welfare centre.

 Students can enrol at any time.